Whodiduexpect/assignment-list/docs/index.md

 ## I know how all of this works
 Great, check out the [README](https://github.com/Whodiduexpect/assignment-list/blob/master/README.md) on GitHub.
 ## I don't really know what I'm doing
 The first thing you'll need is Python 3.
-Specificaly, that's Python 3.6 and later.
+Specifically, that's Python 3.6 and later.
 Downloads of Python can be found on the [Python download page](https://www.python.org/downloads/)<br>
 Once you have Python installed the installation is simple:
 1. Download the [zip file](https://github.com/Whodiduexpect/assignment-list/archive/master.zip)
 2. Extract the zip file to a folder on the computer